lvcabral/brs-engine/README.md

 **Important Notes:**

 - At this stage, **SceneGraph** based apps and video playback are not yet supported, but the implementation of these features is now in the backlog.
 Please check the [Current Limitations](docs/limitations.md) document for further details on what else is missing and what is out of scope.
-- Although **brs-engine** runs channels with user interface, it has no intention of emulating the full **Roku OS** or hardware devices, it is primarily aimed as a development tool for the BrighScript Community, and also to be used as an engine for running the BrighScript language in other platforms.<br /><br />
+- Although **brs-engine** runs channels with user interface, it has no intention of emulating the full **Roku OS** or hardware devices, it is primarily aimed as a development tool for the Roku Community, and also to be used as an engine for running the BrighScript language in other platforms.<br /><br />

 <p align="center"><img alt="Simulator Web and Desktop" src="docs/images/screenshots.png?raw=true"/></p>